mcbeaniee/cart253/topics/mod-jam-frog-jack/ideas.md

 kind of like asteroid but with a divorced frog father.

 make assets depressing as hell if you have time to add them.

+make game get more difficult the higher your score is but also make score increase by more the longer you stay alive

+"more difficult" = more flies, faster flies, bigger flies, bigger frog?

+if you don't eat any of your children you get a score bonus?